Ohio State track and field hosts the Buckeye Classic at French Field House.

 Brillon began his coaching career at Worthington Christian High School in Worthington, Ohio, where he spent six seasons.
 He coached four individual long jumpers to six district championships, one regional championship, and one state title.
 He spent the next six seasons at Otterbein College, where his athletes broke school records in the women's long jump, triple jump, and 55-meter dash.
 In addition, two individuals claimed OAC championships in the long jump and triple jump and qualified for the NCAA Division III championships.

 Brillon earned a bachelor's degree in athletic training from Otterbein College in 1999 and was a four-year letterman on the track and field team.
 He then earned degrees in sports and fitness management and massage therapy.
-A licensed and practicing massage therapist, Brillion is Level II coaching certified through USATF in jumps, relays, sprints and hurdles.
+A licensed and practicing massage therapist, Brillon is Level II coaching certified through USATF in jumps, relays, sprints and hurdles, and a certified strength and conditioning specialist through NSCA.
 He is a past invitee to the Emerging Elite Coaches Camp at the Olympic Training Center.